m4pol/fatebot/README.md

 <img src="assets/FateBot.png" alt="Fatebot" width="400" height="400">

 # Infect
 The infect function of this bot is scan by default SSH port.
-Option about scan feature in this bot is scan on USA or CN network or you can do a random scan or even you can add you own mods like russia or india isp mods.
-All of these it's up to you.
-This bot will Brute-force attack to the target and use "wget" to get payload from FTP server, So...
-Please prepair your FTP server first...
-It's very important for The infect process. <strong>(It just me, You can use any option any server type that can host the payload.)</strong>
+Option about scan feature in this bot is scan on USA or CN network or you can do a random scan or even you can add you own mods like russia or india isp mods, all of these it's up to you.
+This bot will Brute-force attack to the target and use <strong>"wget"</strong> to get payload from FTP server, so... please prepair your FTP server first...
+It's very important for the infect process. <strong>(You can use any option any server type that can host the payload not maintionly to be an FTP server.)</strong>

 # Add more network